Executive Director of Westside Economic Alliance

 - Provide effective budgetary management for the organization, including revenue growth and expense control; develop an annual budget; authorize all expenditures; coordinate development of financial resources and revenue producing projects; in coordination with the Treasurer, keep the Board of Directors apprised of the Alliance's financial status.

 - Manage staff and office administration.
 Has overall responsibility for all personnel, including recruiting, hiring, firing, evaluations, counseling, and record keeping.
-Establish policies and procedures with approval from the Board.
+Establishes policies and procedures with approval from the Board.

-- Manage personnel and office operations; monitor workload and establish priorities.
+- Management of personnel operations; monitor workload and establish priorities.

 Required Credentials and Experience